Anastasia Bryukhanova: Political career (2016-2021)

 In December 2021, a group of members of the Yabloko party was expelled for supporting Anastasia Bryukhanova in the elections to the State Duma instead of Marina Litvinovich and created the Yabloko public movement, which aims to revive the Yabloko party on the basis of its original democratic, liberal and human rights principles.
 Bryukhanova became a member of the movement.

 Asylum

 After the start of the full-scale war against Ukraine, she left Russia for Georgia.

-On April 12, 2023, it became known that a criminal case for "fakes" about the Russian army was initiated against Bryukhanova.
-The reason was a video in which the involvement of the Russian military in the deaths of civilians in Bucha was claimed.
-Due to the agreement on extradition between Russia and Georgia (the "Convention on Legal Assistance and Legal Relations in Civil, Family and Criminal Cases"), she moved to Germany.
+On April 12, 2023, she learned about the indictment against her for spreading so-called "false information" about the Russian military in a video retelling The New York Times investigation about Bucha massacre.
+Due to the extradition agreement between Russia and Georgia called "The Convention on Legal Assistance and Legal Relations in Civil, Family and Criminal Cases", she moved from Georgia to Germany.
 On June 15, 2023, she was put on the federal wanted list.
 On July 21, 2023, the Khoroshevsky District Court of Moscow arrested Bryukhanova in absentia.

 On December 27, 2023, the Ministry of Internal Affairs of the Russian Federation put Bryukhanova on the international wanted list.
+On November 8, 2024, the state prosecutor requested an 8-year prison sentence with a 4 year ban on "administering websites" after release.
+The following day, the Khoroshevsky District Court of Moscow sentenced Bryukhanova in absentia to the term requested by the prosecutor's office.